timoconnnor/PortfolioOptimization/README.md

 To use the portfolio optimization tool, follow these instructions:

-1. **Input Data:** Provide historical stock price data for the stocks you want to include in your portfolio.
+1. **Select Start and End Years:** Use the dropdown menus to select the start and end years for your portfolio optimization period.
+Ensure that the dates are correctly formatted as 'YYYY-MM-DD' (e.g., '2024-01-01').

-2. **Configure Parameters:** Adjust parameters such as risk tolerance, expected returns, and constraints (if any).
+2. **Input Stock Tickers:** Enter the stock symbols in the provided input fields.
+You can add multiple stocks by clicking the '+ Add Stock Entry' button.

-3. **Run Optimization:** Execute the optimization algorithm to generate the optimal portfolio allocation based on the specified criteria.
+3. **Calculate and Visualize:** Click the 'Click Here to Create Plot' button to calculate the optimal portfolio weights and visualize the efficient frontier.
+The tool will download historical price data for the selected stocks, calculate expected returns and covariance matrices, and perform the optimization.

-4. **Review Results:** Analyze the results to understand the recommended portfolio allocation and associated risk-return profile.
+4. **Review Results:** The efficient frontier plot will be displayed, showing the optimal risk-return combinations.
+You can see the expected returns, volatility, and Sharpe ratio of your portfolio.

 ## Contributing